tinalexander/tinalexander.github.io/notes/2024/08-august.md

 >
 > So we're going to be working to get as many people vaccinated as possible, but what went into the forecast was based on historical vaccine uptake that we saw last season.

+> Mandy Cohen, CDC [00:01:27]
+>
+> In terms of modes of transmission, we continue to see that there are two different versions of the mpox virus, clade I and clade II, but both versions of those virus continue to look like they are spread through very close contact, sexual contact, being the most likely.
+>
+> We are seeing some household, very close contact spread, in places like DRC with clade I. But those dynamics are, we're still investigating those.
+We still have epidemiologists who are doing that work to understand it.
+>
+> But we are not seeing transmission in places like churches or markets or others that would make us think that there's some other transmission dynamics other than very close contact.
+>
+> So we continue to think that dynamic transmission here is very close contact, even with the more transmissible clade I.
+>
+> ...
+>
+> David Boucher, CDC [00:02:31]
+>
+> We've had 50,000 doses on the table for donation for a considerable amount of time right now.
+>
+> I think a lot of the focus for us is taking some of those, and turning them actually into shots in arms, getting regulatory approval to import them into DRC.
+And then the implementation.
+>
+> We're working quite a bit with our international partners.
+There are quite a few groups who have equities in this space and obviously want to be respectful to the in-country personnel, as this is their outbreak to manage.
+>
+> We want to make sure we give them assistance.
+That said, we are constantly looking at resources we might be able to bring to assist them in any way they need.

 # August 22, 2024

 ## CDC spokesperson on Diamond Shruumz illnesses